anudeep121/ebayAndroidAutomation/README.md

 7. Loggin done only on console.
 8. Extent report and Default TestNg report will be used for reporting.
 9. Capture screen method and screen rotation methods are implemented.
-10.CommonAppiumTest.java will contain methods for utilisation.
+10. CommonAppiumTest.java will contain methods for utilisation.
-11.External source data reading added as excel reading.(Utilisation is pending)
+11. External source data reading added as excel reading.(Utilisation is pending)
 12. Src>Main>Java contains Pages and implementation methods
 13. Src>Test contains TestCases.
 14. For Test cases utilisation extend BaseClass in other Testcases.